 The Warm-Up at 6 pm vs. 7 am

 The warm-up at 6 pm can be shorter than at 7 am because your core body temperature is already elevated from the day’s activity.
 The mandatory 5–7 minute morning warm-up can be compressed to 3–5 minutes in the evening, which gives you more effective working time within the same total session window.
-This is a genuine, evidence-supported advantage of the evening slot that most people never consciously use.
+This is a practical advantage of the evening slot, not a reason to skip deliberate preparation before the first hard set.

 Structuring Intensity Across the Week